Destiny (No Angels album): Conception and production

-Following their split from Roost-Marcias and his management team, the band members began managing themselves.
-Hafemann would remain a key part of their musical endeavors and take over executive producer duties on their then-untitled next studio album.
+Following their split from Roost-Marcias and his management team, Benaissa, Diakovska, Mölling, and Wahls assumed responsibility for their own affairs.
+Hafemann remained closely involved in their musical activities and took on the role of executive producer for their as-yet-untitled forthcoming studio album.
 Around the turn of the year 2006/2007, the group signed a recording contract with the Domestic Pop division of Universal Music and met with several Scandinavian musicians in Stockholm where they were presented pre-existing songs for potential inclusion on their new projects.
 While each band member had written or pre-recorded demo songs for a new album, they eventually decided not to record self-written material as Benaissa, Diakovska, Mölling, and Wahls found themselves struggling to find a stylistic main thread within their own songs.
 Instead, the band focused on collecting and selecting adaptable songs with a "typical but contemporary No Angels sound", of which some were penned exclusively for the group by various songwriters from Sweden, England, and Australia.

 Production was provided by a large group of Scandinavian producers, including Tobias Gustafsson, Michel Zitron, Ivar Lisinski, Vincent Pontare, and Arnthor Birgisson, as well as Ulf Lindström and Johan Ekhé from duo Ghost.
 In addition, the band reteamed with Thorsten Brötzmann and Joachim Persson and Niclas Molinder from duo Twin, all of which had contributed to earlier projects.
 Both Peter Ries and Leslie Mándoki, also frequent collaborators during the years 2001 to 2003, were not consulted.
 Recording began in January 2007 at the Sound Studio N in Cologne where the band spent ten days to record the first half of the album.
 All vocals were recorded simultaneously in two studios and control rooms to meet the deadline, with in-house studio engineers Nico Schütte and Tobias Eichelberg overseeing the process.
 Interrupted by several promotional appearances following the official announcement of their reunion the same month, recording sessions for the second half of the album took place in late February 2007.